From openness to the world to globalization - 150 years of modern Japanese literature

 The "unified style" will however require ten years to set up and generalize.

 It should be noted that Japanese literature is one of the most read literatures in the world.
 A tool sponsored by Unesco until recently, Index Translationum, made it possible to consult all the translations made in the world.
 We see that in "Top 50" translations from a language, the Japanese comes in 8e position, before the Chinese who is only at 18e rank and is the first of the non-Western languages.
 On the other hand, on the list of imports of translated texts, Japan goes to 5e rank.
 It is also interesting to see that for the Nobel Prize for Literature, Japan arrives, there too, as the first non-Western country with two prizes.
 If we take the case of translations from Japanese into French, we see that out of around 1 imported texts, only 000% are literary, the rest corresponding to sleeves.
 Conversely, on French texts translated into Japanese, 50% are literary.

 To return to the consecration of Japanese authors, Kawabata Yasunari was awarded the Nobel Prize for Literature in 1968.
 His speech, at the award ceremony, is titled Me, from a beautiful Japan.
 He presents an exotic image of Japan such as Westerners want to see, Zen, timeless, a cherry blossom Japan, etc. and is connected with a millennial Japan.

-Kenzaburō Ōe, when he received the award in 1994 for his body of work, made a different speech with Moi, of an ambiguous Japan: political, economic and especially cultural ambiguity.
+Kenzaburō Ōe, when he received the award in 1994 for his body of work, made a different speech with Myself, of an ambiguous Japan: political, economic and especially cultural ambiguity.

 Kazuo Ishiguro, a British writer born in Japan, receives the award in 2017, but the Japanese press is quick to talk about Japan's third Nobel Prize.
 We can see that a link has been created between literature awards and Japanese identity.